 - Any safety violations committed by the owner or manufacturer of the truck, cab, or other vehicle components

 When trucking accidents occur and people are injured, there may be a number of parties partially or wholly liable for the collision.
-A number of variables must be evaluated in order to determine liability, such as:
+Several variables must be evaluated to determine liability, such as:

 - Whether the truck, trailer, cab, or any of their components were defective or improperly maintained